How long do we wait to have laser therapy for acne scars after using Accutane?

 A study for the laser after Accutane treatment

 There was a randomized split-face controlled experiment with ten individuals who had completed isotretinoin therapy and had acne scars.
 Within one month of isotretinoin medication, all patients had three treatments four weeks apart using an erbium-doped 1550 nm FRACTIONAL LASER on one side of the face.
 The side that was not treated served as a control.
 Two blinded dermatologists analyzed wound healing and side effects and acne scar improvement.

 All patients healed normally following FRACTIONAL LASER treatments, with no evidence of hypertrophic scars or keloids.
 The improvement of acne scars was good.

-Within one month after completing isotretinoin therapy, FRACTIONAL LASER treatment for acne scarring appears to be well tolerated.
-Dermatologists should reconsider the present suggestion to wait six months following isotretinoin therapy before laser acne scar repair.
+Within one month after completing isotretinoin therapy, FRACTIONAL LASER treatment for acne scarring appears well tolerated.
+Dermatologists should reconsider the suggestion to wait six months following isotretinoin therapy before laser acne scar repair.

 Introduction about Accutane